callumbarltrop/TAILS/README.md

 baseline_probability = 1-1/(baseline_event_RP*points_per_year)
 ```

-We then specify candidate thresholds over for fitting the GPD.
+We then specify candidate thresholds for fitting the GPD.
 We recommend selecting a fine grid to ensure the algorithm converges to globally optimal threshold choice.

 ```r
 # Specify non-exceedance quantile probabilities at which to define thresholds